Liverpool offered £40m for Fabinho by Al-Ittihad

 Last updated on .From the section Liverpool

-Fabinho has been left out of Liverpool's squad for a training camp in Germany following a £40m bid for the midfielder from Saudi Arabian club Al-Ittihad.
+Fabinho has been left out of Liverpool's squad for a training camp in Germany following a £40m bid for him from Saudi Arabian club Al-Ittihad.

-Liverpool captain Jordan Henderson has also been linked with a move to Saudi Arabia but he is travelling to Germany.
+Liverpool captain Jordan Henderson has also been linked with a move to Saudi Arabia but has travelled to Germany.

-The Reds received the offer for Brazil international Fabinho on Friday night.
+The Reds received the offer for Brazil midfielder Fabinho on Friday night.

-A decision between the club and player was then taken to remove the 29-year-old from the touring party.
+A decision between the club and player was then taken to remove the 29-year-old from the 32-man touring party, which left on Saturday.

 Fabinho has been at Liverpool since July 2018 after the Reds signed him from Monaco for a fee in the region of £39m.